akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 		* `drawLists`: array of item lists to draw within the subpass.
 Each element of the array has the following members:
 			* `type`: the name of the item list type.
 			* `name`: the name of the item list.
-			* `data`: the data for the item list.
-What this member contains (e.g. a string or a dict with other members) depends on the instance data type.
+			* Remaining members depend on the value of `type`.
 		* `dependencies`: optionall array of dependencies between subpasses.
 If omitted, default dependencies will be used, which should be sufficient for all but very specialized use cases.
 Each element of the array has the following members:
 			* `srcSubpass`: the index to the source subpass.
 If omitted, the dependency will be before the render pass.
 			* `srcStages`: array of stages for the source dependency.
 See the `dsGfxPipelineStage` enum for values, removing the type prefix.